 Give Your Cat the Space They Need

-Learn to read your cats body language and other signals that they might be giving you to tell you they don't want to be petted.
+Learn to read your cat's body language and other signals that they might be giving you to tell you they don't want to be petted.

 Unlike in dogs, a tail that is swishing quickly or harshly back and forth is not a sign of happiness in cats.
 It can actually be a sign of anger, frustration, and even overstimulation.
-Your cat may also go from have a nice, relaxed, slow-blink face to a tense face and may even turn their head to watch your hand as you pet them.
+Your cat may also go from having a nice, relaxed, slow-blink face to a tense face and may even turn their head to watch your hand as you pet them.
 These are all ways your cat is telling you, 'I would like you to stop petting me now'.